gateio/gateapi-nodejs/docs/SpotApi.md

 const api = new GateApi.SpotApi(client);
 const opts = {
   'page': 1, // number | Page number
-  'limit': 100 // number | Maximum number of records returned in one page in each currency pair };
+  'limit': 100, // number | Maximum number of records returned in one page in each currency pair 'account': "cross_margin" // string | Specify operation account.
+Default to spot and margin account if not specified.
+Set to `cross_margin` to operate against margin account
+};
 api.listAllOpenOrders(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),